sapegin/washingcode-book/manuscript/Avoid_loops.md

 A `for of` loop is even better:

-- it doesn’t have any of the problems of regular `for` loops, mentioned in the beginning of this chapter;
+- it doesn’t have any of the problems of regular `for` loops, mentioned at the beginning of this chapter;
 - we can avoid reassignments and mutations since we don’t have a return value;
 - it has clear semantics of iteration over all array elements since we can’t manipulate the number of iterations, like in a regular `for` loop.
 (Well, almost, we can abort the loops with `break`.)